 What are the most important payroll KPIs to track?

-The most important payroll KPIs include payroll accuracy rate (target 99%+), processing time per pay run, error rate by type, correction frequency, cost per payslip processed, overtime as percentage of total payroll, and compliance audit results.
+The most important payroll KPIs include payroll accuracy rate (target 99%+), processing time per pay run, error rate by type, correction frequency, cost per payslip processed, query response time, overtime as a percentage of total payroll, and compliance audit results.
 Using payroll integration helps track these metrics efficiently.

 How do you calculate payroll accuracy rate?